trambarhq/trambar/README.md

 transparency to your software development process, with the aim of fostering trust between programmers and other stakeholders.

+Trambar is designed to work with self-hosted instances of GitLab.
+Currently, it's not possible to pair it with an account at [gitlab.com](https://about.gitlab.com/).

 * [Features](#features)
 * [Demo](#demo)
 * [Getting started](docs/getting-started.md)